ResetCollection/support/README.md

 ### A huge "THANK YOU" to those of you that are helping with testing!

-## To create a bug or enhanclement request:
+## To create a bug or enhancement request:

 * Click on the "Issues" tab up above
 * Click on the "New Issue" button